AaronLeoCooper/python-django-starter/README.md

 For local development, it's advisable to use [venv][VENV] to set up a local Python environment.

-1. Install venv: `python3 -m pip install --user virtualenv`
+1. Install venv: `py -m pip install --user virtualenv`
-2. Create a local env: `python3 -m venv env`
+2. Create a local env: `py -m venv env`
 3. Follow the [venv][VENV] guide to activate the local env for your OS
 4. Install dependencies locally via: `pip install -r requirements.txt`.
-5. Optionally, configure your IDE to point to the locally installed Python version, located at:
+5. Configure your IDE to point to the locally installed Python version, located at:
    `./env/Scripts/python`.
+6. Run the server: `py manage.py runserver`

+**Note:** if the `py` command isn't recognised, you may need to substitute it with `python` or `python3` depending on your setup.

 [VENV]: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/